 Whether and how to woo Tea Party followers to their party is one of the big issues at the Libertarian Party national convention this weekend in downtown St.

 Thomas Knapp reports from the Radical Caucus Lunch, an informal meeting of that caucus, that there were over 50 delegates present.

 He was also present at the founding of the Non-Intervention Caucus, which I am told was “well attended” by delegates, I’ll try to find numbers for attendance.
-It’s purpose is to oppose the platform committee recommendation on plank 3.3,… Read more ...
+It’s purpose is to oppose the platform committee recommendation on plank 3.3, concerning war, and to defend the existing language of that platform plank.… Read more ...

 Thomas Knapp reports from the convention that the credentials committee’s report has passed.
 There are a total of 458 delegates and 3 alternates.
 The report was adopted without objection.
 This means that a quorum for any voting is 185 delegates present.
 A simple majority vote requires 231 delegates, a two-thirds vote requires 308 delegates.… Read more ...

 On Monday, November 23, our attorneys filed documents asking the NC Supreme Court to hear our lawsuit against NC’s onerous ballot access laws.
 Happily, several friendly organizations are planning to file amicus briefs in support of our actions.
 These fine groups have told our attorney they will assist:

 Free & Equal

 North Carolinians for Free and Proper Elections

 Southern Coalition for Social Justice